openwashdata-dev/prop-eth-ord-explore-02-openwashdata/proposal.md

     partnerships in promoting ORD practices?
 2. RQ 1.2: How does the integration of data stewards within organizations affect the adoption of ORD practices?
-3. RQ 1.3: How do ethical approval processes for projects vary across different types of organizations and data, and how can these differences be addressed to promote open data practices?
-4.
-5.

 ### Aims addressed